codeequity/codeEquity/docs/raw-ceManual.md

 #### if I'm not an org, can I not do CE?

-correct, GH withdrew push notification support for individuals when converted to pv2.  make an org (link).
+Correct, GitHub withdrew push notification support for individuals when converted to pv2.  make an org (link).
+XXX

 #### can an established company use CE? equity question